mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

         action.causes( new BXPatchChangeAction(target, "Pit") );
     }

+`BXPatchChange`, not too surprisingly, is an action that changes a patch from one type to another.
 If you re-run the code now, you'll see that when the player steps off of a floor, it disappears.
 Not very exciting, but we can change that later.
-Nothing happens when the player steps off of a pit, which it shouldn't.
+Nothing happens when the player steps off of a pit, which it shouldn't yet.
 So far, so good.

-Now we want to handle jumping.
+Next we want to handle jumping.
 When you hit one of the arrow keys, the player moves one step in whatever direction was hit.
 What we'd like is that, when you hold down Shift and hit an arrow key, the player jumps two steps in that direction.
 To implement that, we first need to look into what happens when you hit the arrow key.

 ### Pens